 Find out more

-Don't delay; reserve now and take advantage of our home of the week offer using the Government-assisted Help to Buy - Wales scheme which gives you the opportunity to own 100% of your home for 80% of the price, with just a 5% deposit.
+Reserve this plot now using the Government-assisted Help to Buy scheme which gives you the opportunity to own 100% of your home for 80% of the price, with just a 5% deposit.

 *Special offer price, subject to terms and conditions.
 Should you require any more information on this offer, please contact the Development Marketing Suite.

 To watch the siteplan you need flash player, please click here to install flash.

 Situated between Cardiff and Swansea, the nearby town of Bridgend has a unique historical charm, great local amenities, diverse shopping opportunities and a huge range of outdoor and indoor pursuits.